DETAILED ACTION

 A method for data processing (Krishnamurthy – see par 25 - From a data science perspective, distributions of visitors may be investigated across different clusters and audience subsets.
 Models can be developed to predict the behavior of a new visitor by classifying the new visitor as similar in behavior to a pre-existing group of visitors.
 The new visitor's properties or behavior can be inferred from the known properties or behaviors of the pre-existing group.
 This enables a marketer to gain insights about a new visitor and potential customer, perform operations for targeted advertising, and thereby lift revenue.), comprising:

 Krishnamurthy discloses having machine learning to process multiple graph features corresponding to multiple end users, in conjunction with behavioral attributions; as giving an open-ended list of implementation approaches for machine learning systems (See par 45).
-In addition, to extent “features” in Krishnamurthy are not considered “parameters,” Goyal discloses both “artificial neural network” and “parameters” as claimed:
+Hong discloses “artificial neural network” as claimed:

 attribute data for a plurality of users (Applicant’s [0100] as published “attributes, include an amount of time between a user action on the digital platform and a transaction by the user on the digital platform (ProximityToTransaction), a number of products added to a shopping cart by the user (NumAddToCart), a number of products clicked on by the user (NumProductClick), a number of times the user visited the digital platform using a particular operating system (NumSessionsOS), a number of times the user clicked on a promotion while using a particular smart phone (NumPromotionHitsSmartPhone), a number of times the user clicked on a promotion while using something other than the particular smart phone (NumPromotionHitsOthers), a number of times a user viewed a product having a price under a particular price threshold (NumCheapProductViewed), a number of times a user clicked on a particular page of the digital platform (NumPageHits), and an amount of time spent by the user on the digital platform during a session (TimePerSession).”

-Krishnamurthy discloses the limitations based on broadest reasonable interpretation in light of the specification – see par 38 - the term “behavioral attribute,” as used herein, refers to a categorization or label or description of a behavior exhibited by an end user.
+Krishnamurthy discloses the limitations based on broadest reasonable interpretation in light of the specification – see par 29 - For instance, a transition from one data object to another data object may be incorporated into a directed graph as a directed edge.
+Data objects may include, for example, webpages accessed via a web browser or product descriptions accessed via a mobile retail app.
+In example WWW implementations, data objects of a collection of data objects may therefore include webpages of a web site, and a transition from one data object to another data object may include clicking on a link that takes a web browser from one webpage to another webpage. see par 38 - the term “behavioral attribute,” as used herein, refers to a categorization or label or description of a behavior exhibited by an end user.
 Examples of a behavioral attribute may include, but are not limited to, made a purchase, left a website, … purchased after a discount was offered, signed up to receive emails, abandoned a cart, selected a particular product from among several product options, returned to a website after a delay, or some combination thereof.), wherein the attribute data comprises attributes based on interactions between the plurality of users and a digital platform ([0095] as filed - As used herein, “interaction data” refers to a data set including data relating to at least one interaction between a user and a digital platform.
 As used herein, a “digital platform” is a platform that displays digital content, such a website, an app, an email, etc… Examples of user interactions include visiting the digital platform from a different digital platform, visiting specific sections of the digital platform, hyperlink clicks, viewing digital content on the digital platform, adding a product to a cart, purchasing a product, an amount of time spent on a section of the digital platform, etc.

 Krishnamurthy discloses the limitations based on broadest reasonable interpretation in light of the specification – see par 32 - In these manners, dynamic behavior of an end user may be captured in a vector of features computed from invariant graph features.
 A directed graph may capture natural information about an end user's activities (e.g., cycles and repeating visits) as well as more latent information that is otherwise difficult to acquire about an end user's interactive activities (e.g., the Eigen values of a graph that reflect a “density of connections” in a visitor's website browsing).
 Information from a directed graph that is derived based on an end users' dynamic interactions can be pertinent to machine learning tasks that lead to accurate targeted marketing. see par 40 - In a World Wide Web (WWW) environment with end-user interaction based on selecting links of web pages via a web browser, selectstream data may include so-called clickstream data.
 By way of example, “targeted selectstream data” may be obtained from one or more indications of data objects requested by a targeted end user);